ibuisic/dev_starter_kit/readme.md

 ###4.
 LESS Structure

 Master stylesheet `style.less` is located in the root of the LESS folder.
+The `style.less` file serves as a "table of contents" and the `@import` directives should be listed with vendor dependencies first, then author dependencies and core stylesheets, then components and overrides.
+So, variables, mixins and reset files are loaded first.
+Pages and overrides are imported last.

+Organize the components imports in a manner that makes sense, in other words, group components with the component they extend or inherit from.
 All created LESS files and all Bootstrap LESS files are imported in that file.
 Comment out all the Bootstrap components that are not used.

-Variables, mixins and reset files are loaded first.
-Pages and overrides are imported last.

 All the reusable classes should be located in the `utilites.less` file.
 Typography styles are located in the `type.less` file.